State Aid Programs

 WICHE Professional Student Exchange Program (PSEP)

-The Western Interstate Commission for Higher Education (WICHE) Professional Student Exchange Program enables students in 11 western states to enroll in selected out-of-state professional programs usually because those fields of study are not available at public institutions in their home states.
-Students enrolled in the WICHE Professional Student Exchange Program receive preference in admission.
-They pay reduced levels of tuition: for most students, resident tuition in public institutions or reduced standard tuition at private schools.
-The home state pays a support fee to the admitting school to help cover the cost of students’ education.
-Fields supported by your state are listed below.
+The Western Interstate Commission for Higher Education (WICHE) Professional Student Exchange Program (PSEP) allows Utah residents to enroll in cooperating out-of-state optometry and podiatry professional programs because those fields of study are not available at public institutions in Utah.
+Students enrolled through WICHE’s Professional Student Exchange Program pay reduced tuition.
+Their home state of Utah pays a “support fee” to the enrolling school to reduce the cost of the student’s education.
 State support and program participation affecting students are subject to change by legislative or administrative action.
-A completed and approved application does not guarantee funding; state legislative appropriations determine the number of students supported by each state is determined through state legislative appropriations.
-Utah participates in the Optometry and Podiatry programs.
+A completed and approved application does not guarantee funding; state legislative appropriations determine the number of students the state can support each year.

 Veteran’s Tuition Gap Program

 The Veterans Tuition Gap Program (VeT Gap) is a state supplement grant that provides financial assistance to help cover the cost of tuition, fees, and books for veterans who are attending institutions of higher education in Utah and whose benefits under the federal program have been exhausted or are not available.
 Recipients must be Utah residents, a veteran, enrolled in the final year of their first bachelor’s degree program, and have exhausted their federal benefit.
 This program is only available to higher education institutions that grant baccalaureate degrees (Southern Utah University, University of Utah, Utah State University, Utah Tech University, Utah Valley University, Weber State University, Western Governors University, Westminster College, Embry-Riddle Aeronautical University, Park University, and Roseman University).